-Repeal of regulation 36 36.
-Repealed by regulation 9 of the Development and Planning (Amendment) (No. 2) Regulations 2010
+36. Repealed by regulation 9 of the Development and Planning (Amendment) Repealed (No. 2) Regulations 2010.

-37. (1) An application fee is payable to the Authority and must accompany the application for planning permission in accordance with Schedule 1.
+37. (1) An application fee is payable to the Authority and must accompany the Fees application for planning permission in accordance with Schedule 1.
 Fees are not refundable, irrespective of the Authority's decision, but additional fees will not be charged for re-submission of amended plans required by the Authority.

-(2) The fees prescribed in Schedule 5 shall be charged for the provision of the items and services specified in relation thereto.
+(2) The fees prescribed in Schedule 5 shall be charged for the provision of Schedule 5 the items and services specified in relation thereto.

-Penalties 38.
-A person who contravenes these regulations is guilty of an offence and liable on summary conviction to a fine of five thousand dollars.
+38. A person who contravenes these regulations commits an offence and is Penalties liable on summary conviction to a fine of five thousand dollars.